mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  are: `1` (aligned at the top), `2` (vertically centered), `3` (aligned at the bottom).
 Vertical alignment has no effect if the screen is scrollable.

+{:id="Screen.AndroidMinSdk" .text .wo .do} *AndroidMinSdk* : The minimum Android API level required to install this app.
+The build system may automatically raise this value if selected components require a higher APIlevel.

 {:id="Screen.AppName" .text .wo .do} *AppName*
 : This is the display name of the installed application in the phone.
 If the `AppName` is blank, it will be set to the name of the project when the project is built.